-This article presents a comprehensive model to explain the development of the various manifestations of gender-variance amongst birth-assigned males and females.
-As a background, two previous theories of gender-variance development proposed by Richard Docter and Ray Blanchard are introduced.
-The model presented in this article is called the Identity-Defence Model of Gender-Variance Development because it has two parts: Firstly, biological factors and early childhood influences determine whether, and to what degree a gender-variant identity develops.
-Secondly, personality and environment factors determine whether defence mechanisms are used to repress the gender-variance.
-If defence mechanisms are used, then the resultant outcome is either a non-classical transsexual or cross-dresser, depending on the degree of gender-variance.
-If defence mechanisms are not used, then classical transsexuals or drag artists are the likely outcomes, again depending on the level of the gender-variant outcomes in the model, and this is explained in the model using Bem's (1996) Exotic Becomes Erotic developmental theory of sexual orientation.
+ABSTRACT.
+This article presents a comprehensive model to explain the development of the various manifestations of gender variance amongst birth-assigned males and females.
+As background, two previous theories of gender-variance development proposed by Richard Docter and Ray Blanchard are introduced.
+The model presented in this article is called the identity-defense model of gendervariance development because it has two parts.
+Firstly, biological factors and early childhood influences determine whether and to what degree a gender-variant identity develops.
+Secondly, personality and environment factors determine whether defense mechanisms are used to repress the gender variance.
+If defense mechanisms are used, then the resultant outcome is either a nonclassical transsexual or cross-dresser, depending on the degree of gender variance.
+If defense mechanisms are not used, then classical transsexuals or drag artists are the likely outcomes, again depending on the level of the gender variance.
+Sexual orientation and cross-gender eroticism are strongly correlated with the gender-variant outcomes in the model, and this is explained in the model using Bem's (1996) exotic becomes erotic developmental theory of sexual orientation.